jimdesai/Music-streaming-industry-analysis/Readme.md

 ## EDA (Exploratory Data Analysis)

-EDA involves exploring the Artist & Album dataset to answer key questions such as -
+EDA involves exploring the Artist & Album dataset to answer some key questions such as -
-  1. How much average popularity does the Indian artists share on the music streaming platform in respect to the global music streaming industry?
+  1. How much average popularity does the Indian artists share on the music streaming platform against the global music streaming industry?
-  2. Aggregating the last 10 years data, how much is the difference between the amount of album releases and an ideal Pareto 80/20 principle?
+  2. Aggregating the last ten years data, how much is the difference between the amount of album releases and an ideal Pareto 80/20 principle?
-  3. Which are the regions across the world in which the albums were not released?
+  3. In which regions of the world the albums are not released?
-  4. When the topic is on artists interactions with the fans, which are the Indian artists that are known for strong positivity,enthusiasm and satisfaction among the fans?
+  4. When the topic is on artists interactions with the fans, which are the Indian artists known for strong positivity,enthusiasm and satisfaction among the fans?

 ## Data analysis

-Here is an interactive tableau dashboard that I generated which shows the answers of above key questions in a visual format.
+Here is an interactive tableau dashboard that I generated showing the answers of the EDA questions in a visual format.

 [Download here](https://public.tableau.com/views/Project1_17048172258370/Story1?:language=en-US&:display_count=n&:origin=viz_share_link)